The Gotham is one of the most legendary sites of Black history in Detroit.

 White was among the 41 people arrested in the raid.
 The search netted 160,000 bet slips, $60,000 in cash (the equivalent of $473,000 today, when adjusted for inflation), 33 adding machines, marked playing cards and loaded dice.

-The Free Press wrote in October 1963: "Computations based on tapes and account books of the houses operating in the Gotham indicaed a gross business of over $21 million a year" -- the equivalent of an incredible $166 million today.
+The Free Press wrote in October 1963: "Computations based on tapes and account books of the houses operating in the Gotham indicated a gross business of over $21 million a year" -- the equivalent of an incredible $166 million today.

-The site of the Gotham has been a surface parking lot ever since, and much like the hotel, the street Orchestra Place no longer exists.
+Much like the hotel, the street Orchestra Place no longer exists.